Peter Thiel: Early life and education

-Peter Andreas Thiel was born in Frankfurt am Main, Hesse, then part of West Germany, on 11 October 1967, to Klaus Friedrich Thiel and his wife Susanne Thiel.
-The family emigrated to the United States when Peter was one year old and lived in Cleveland, Ohio, where his father worked as a chemical engineer.
+Peter Andreas Thiel was born in Frankfurt am Main, Hesse on 11 October 1967, to Klaus Friedrich Thiel and Susanne Thiel.
+The family migrated to the United States when Peter was one year old and lived in Cleveland, Ohio, where his father worked as a chemical engineer.
+Thiel's biographer Max Chafkin comments that leaving the booming Frankfurt, which was West Germany's financial capital, for Cleveland which was representative of the American countercurrent, had an impact on the family.
 Klaus worked for various mining companies, which created an itinerant upbringing for Thiel and his younger brother, Patrick Michael Thiel.
 Thiel and his mother later naturalized as U.S. citizens, whereas his father did not.

 Before settling in Foster City, California, in 1977, the Thiel family lived in South Africa and South West Africa (modern-day Namibia) in the time of apartheid.
 Peter changed elementary schools seven times.
-He attended for two years a German-language school in Swakopmund that required students to wear uniforms and utilized corporal punishment, such as striking students' hands with a ruler.
+He attended a German-language school in Swakopmund for two years that required students to wear uniforms and employed corporal punishment, such as striking students' hands with a ruler.
 He said this experience instilled a distaste for uniformity and regimentation later reflected in his support for individualism and libertarianism.
 The German community in Swakopmund was known at the time for its continued glorification of Nazism.
 Thiel was noted as a smart, but lonely, withdrawn boy, with whom others would not mingle because they knew he would not stay long in the town.

 Thiel played Dungeons & Dragons and was an avid reader of science fiction, with Isaac Asimov and Robert A. Heinlein among his favorite authors.
-He is a fan of J. R. R. Tolkien's works, stating as an adult that he had read The Lord of the Rings over ten times.
+He is a fan of J. R. R. Tolkien's works, stating as an adult that he had read The Lord of the Rings more than 10 times.